arkenidar/flowgorithm-related/love-turtle/README.md

 - Click or press any key to resume when `wait()` is called with no arguments.

+Window and scaling:

+- The window is resizable.
+The turtle content auto-scales to fit within the window (with padding) both when shrinking and enlarging.

 Notes and limitations:

 - This is a small demo implementation and doesn't replicate all features of the original `turtle` (wx-based) module.